top of page

 Lunenburg is a port town on the South Shore of Nova Scotia, Canada.
 It was founded in 1753 and was one of the first British attempts to settle Protestants in Nova Scotia.
 Home to just shy of 2400 people.
 Think Dawsons Creek for those in the era or Chesapeake Shores; this town is perfection.

 We loved the vibrant colours of the stores, and the people were a ray of sunshine.
-It has a warm and buzzing community and is well visited by tourists.
+It has a warm and buzzing community and is well-visited by tourists.

 We loved getting lost in this small town and felt at home as we took in the views, crystal-clear waters, and shoreside homes.
-This is the place you have been searching for your whole life and just want to settle and stay to enjoy.
+This is the place you have been searching for your whole life and want to settle and stay to enjoy.

-We only had a few hours to appreciate the beauty, but it is at the top of our list if we return to Nova Scotia and say hello to 'Jake', the magnificent Belgium horse, again.
+We only had a few hours to appreciate the beauty, but it is at the top of our list if we return to Nova Scotia and say hello to 'Jake', the magnificent Belgian horse, again.

 Fun facts: